 2.22.4.
 Windows: Starting the Autostart Service With a Windows service

-On Windows, autostarting is implemented as a Windows service.
-The service is installed for every user with their own credentials.
-Before installing any autostart services on a system you first have to define the VBOXAUTOSTART_CONFIG environment variable in the system variables with the path to the autostart configuration file.
+environment variable in the system variables with the path to the autostart configuration file.
 The configuration file has the same format as on Linux, see Section 2.22.1, “Linux: Starting the Autostart Service With init”, except the user name can be specified using the following formats: 'user', 'domainuser', '.user' and 'user@domain'.

 To enable autostarting for a particular user, a member of the administrators group must run the following command: